-NOTICE OF 2023 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF SHAREHOLDERS

+Date: May 2, 2024

-Date: April 27, 2023 Time: 9:30 a.m.
-Eastern Time Place: The Westin Tampa Waterside 725 South Harbour Island Boulevard, Tampa, FL 33602 Agenda: Election of Directors Ratification of appointment of independent auditors for the fiscal year ending December 31, 2023 Advisory vote on a resolution to approve executive compensation for the Named Executive Officers as disclosed in this Proxy Statement Advisory vote on the frequency of future Say-On-Pay votes If properly presented, consideration of a Shareholder proposal seeking Shareholder ratification of termination pay Such other business as may properly come before the Annual Meeting
+Time: 9:30 a.m.
+Eastern Time

+Place: The Westin Tampa Waterside 725 South Harbour Island Boulevard, Tampa, FL 33602

+Agenda: · Election of Directors

+Ratification of appointment of independent auditors for the fiscal year ending

+- December 31, 2024 - Advisory vote on a resolution to approve executive compensation for the - Named Executive Officers as disclosed in this Proxy Statement - Proposal to amend Articles of Incorporation to reduce minimum and maximum size of the Board of Directors - · If properly presented, consideration of a Shareholder proposal regarding transparency in political spending - Such other business as may properly come before the Annual Meeting

-Only Shareholders of Common Stock of record as of the close of business on March 7, 2023, the record date for the Annual Meeting, will be entitled to vote.
+Only Shareholders of Common Stock of record as of the close of business on March 12, 2024, the record date for the Annual Meeting, will be entitled to vote.